English Toy Spaniel

-Coat - The English Toy Spaniel has a luxurious coat with profuse fur growth on their chest, ears, body, and feathering on their front and hind legs, and tail.
+Coat – The English Toy Spaniel has a luxurious coat with profuse fur growth on the chest, ears, body, and feathering on the front and hind legs and tail.
 The coat is silky in texture and glossy in appearance.
 It can be slightly wavy or straight.
 The colors are Blenheim (red and white), Prince Charles (tricolor, consisting of white, black, and tan), King Charles (black and tan), and Ruby (a rich mahogany).

 Breed Standard and History

-Described as 'compact, cobby and essentially square' in the breed standard, English Toy Spaniels have a merry, stout appearance.
+Described as ‘compact, cobby and essentially square’ in the breed standard, English Toy Spaniels have a merry, stout appearance.
 Their intelligent brow is pleasantly domed, and they have a gentle, curious expression in their bright, dark eyes.
-They have long pendant ears feathered with glossy fur.
-The English Toy Spaniel's muzzle is short, and the breed has a slightly undershot bite.
-The breed's tail is docked to between two and four inches, if following the breed standard.
+They have long, pendant ears feathered with glossy fur.
+The English Toy Spaniel’s muzzle is short, and the breed has a slightly undershot bite.
+The tail is docked from two to four inches, if following the breed standard.
 In motion, Toy Spaniels are elegant and lively with a well-balanced stride.

 It’s likely the English Toy Spaniel is related to the Pekingese and Japanese Chin, as nobility from China and Japan commonly gave toy dog breeds as gifts to European aristocrats.
 The breed was beloved by English royalty by the 1500s, and was described in the 1574 book De Canibus Britannicis by Johannes Caius.
 The toy breed is named the King Charles Spaniel in England after Kings Charles I and II, who were both devoted fanciers of the breed.
 English Toy Spaniels make appearances in many famous paintings of English Royalty.

 The English Toy Spaniel is closely related to the similar Cavalier King Charles Spaniel, and indeed they were once the same breed.
-The distinction between the two spaniels arose from crossbreeding with Pugs, which gave the English Toy Spaniel their flat muzzle and domed, apple-shaped head.
-In 1886, the American Kennel Club officially recognized the breed.
+The distinction between the two arose from crossbreeding with Pugs, which gave the English Toy Spaniel a flat muzzle and domed, apple-shaped head.
+In 1886, the American Kennel Club officially recognized English Toy Spaniel as a distinct breed.

 AKC Breed Category